 I sat there with my eyes like saucers thinking that if someone told me that I had just been teleported to Buckingham Palace that I should probably believe them.

-When the boss returned, we walked back and got in the car and headed back towards the office.
+When the boss came back, we walked back and got in the car and headed back towards the office.

 “Do you know how old man Rothschild made his money?” he asked me as we cruised home.

-“Er, didn’t he have five sons and set up banks in different capitals of Europe so that people could transfer money with just credit notes rather than carrying large amounts of money around?”
+“Er, didn’t he have five sons and set up banks in different capitals of Europe so that people could transfer money with just credit notes rather than carrying large amounts of gold around?”